McLargo/mkdown-docs/docs/utils/db-table-indexes.md

 # Database Table Indexes

 An important aspect of [database](../utils/databases.md) design is the creation of indexes, specially those ones that are unique.
+Indexes are use to improve the speed of data retrieval operations.
+It affects the performance of write operations, such as insert, update, and delete, because the indexes need to be updated whenever the data in the table changes.

+## Types

+There are several types of indexes that can be used in a database table:

-## UUIDs
+### UUIDs

 UUIDS are a 128-bit number used to uniquely identify objects in a computer.